UncleRus/MultiOSD/README.md

   currently in development).
   But you can use [the serial console](doc/source/lowlevel/console.rst) to change [options](doc/source/lowlevel/options.rst) and screens layout.
-* Probably home direction bug
+* No autoconfig for UBX
-* Revolution home distance/direction bug
+* No mag support by UAVTalk module